Skip to main content

 • One-third of children with autism were classified as having an intellectual disability (IQ equal to or less than 70).

-• 7% more girls than boys were identified to have an intellectual disability with autism (39% versus 32%).
+• More girls than boys were identified as having an intellectual disability with autism (42% versus 37%).

-• Black (47%) and Hispanic children (36%) were more likely than white children (27%) to have an intellectual disability with autism.
+• Black (21%) and Hispanic children (35%) were more likely to have an intellectual disability with autism than white children (32%), who had the lowest rate.
+(Centers for Disease Control and Prevention, 2023)

 Autism and co-occurring conditions

 There is no cure or medication for autism spectrum disorder.
 Behavioral therapy is the most effective autism treatment.
-However, the vast majority (95%) of children with autism have at least one co-occurring condition, which is often treatable.
+However, the vast majority (95%) of autistic children have at least one co-occurring condition, and 78% have at least one mental health condition, which is often treatable (Autism Research Institute, 2021)

 The cost of autism

-• Autism costs $60,000 per year on average through childhood due to special education services, healthcare costs, and parents’ lost wages.
+• Autism costs $60,000 per year on average through childhood due to special education services like speech therapy, healthcare costs, and lost wages among parents.
+(My Team ABA, 2024)

-• Costs increase in people with autism and intellectual disability.
+• Costs increase in people with autism and intellectual disability, comorbidities, and level of disability.
+(My Team ABA, 2024)

 Is autism an epidemic?

 Before discussing whether these numbers suggest an epidemic, it’s necessary to understand why autism statistics have increased.
 An epidemic is a spike in the rate of new cases.
-However, it’s unclear whether the prevalence of autism has really increased or if it’s just an increase in diagnoses.
+However, it’s unclear whether the prevalence of autism has really increased or if it’s just an increase in diagnoses due to greater access to early identification.